jalil/readable/README.md

 - Edit buttons for posts/comments open a form with existing data pre-populated.
 Submitting the form correctly updates the data for the comment/post.

-- A mechanism for deleting posts and comments exists.
-Clicking the button/link correctly removes the post/comment from list view and makes post inaccessible at it's URL.
+- A mechanism for deleting posts